20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 	14. Do submodules return their values instead of storing them in global variable?
 	15. Are the submodules only performing one task?
 	16. Can any of the submodules use another method in its submodule?

+Above is a checklist used to improve the modularity of my production code.

 ##### Black-Box test cases